ENG-Jole/engjoledotnet/content/about.md

 ## (Actually) About Me

-I was most recently a Site Reliability Engineer at [Box](https://www.box.com).
+I am currently a Senior Software Engineer - Reliability (or Sr. SRE) at [ConductorOne](https://conductorone.com).

 Obligatory: views are my own and not my employer's.